 - Their Engagement Index (EI) score

-- If they have anything in their shopping cart
+- If they have completed an order or abandoned a shopping cart

-- If they are a registered user (and logged in)
+- Their username if they are logged in as a registered user

 - Which company the visitor visits from (based on an IP lookup, so not fool proof)

-To the right of each potential leads, you have a row of icons (Figure 7.1) representing actions you can take for the potential lead.
+To the right of each potential leads, you have a row of icons (Figure 10.1) representing available actions.

-- Click the (i) icon to go to the visitor details view
+- Click the (i) icon to show the visitor details

-- Click the ignore icon to exclude the visitor and put them on the ignore list
+- Click the ignore icon to exclude the company and put them on the Excluded companies list

-- Click the green flagto mark as a lead
+- Click the green flag to mark as Lead

 - You can create a default sender name, email and subject, and automatically change the lead state of a lead under the lead settings

-If you want to know more about a potential lead before taking any action, click the (i) icon to access the visitor details view:
+If you want to know more about a potential lead before taking any action, click the (i) icon to access the Visitor Details: